-Following several challenging years with major market losses and further reserve deterioration on older losses in 2020, MAT is now seeing some of the highest rate increases both on original rates and reinsurance rates.
-However, aviation premiums, which typically adjust in part on passenger numbers, have been hit by the unprecedented global travel restrictions and significantly reduced air traffic.
-Results were impacted by the Golden Ray claim.
+Rates continue to improve following some challenging years, with major market losses and adverse claims development.
+Aviation premiums, which typically adjust in part to passenger numbers, continue to be impacted by the unprecedented global travel restrictions and significantly reduced air traffic.